IRIS

 When a new alert is received that is eligible for a message deployment, the IRIS server will process it to determine the signs for inclusion and the message(s) that will be displayed.
 Each matching alert configuration will add an entry to the alert list, with a corresponding DMS hashtag.
 If the configuration is not marked "auto deploy", its state will be "Pending".

 Operators may adjust the signs that are included in the deployment by checking or unchecking the box next to each DMS in the list.
 This list is limited to signs in or near the alert area (with proximity determined by the alert_sign_thresh_auto_meters and alert_sign_thresh_opt_meters system attributes).
-Operators must have the alert_deploy capability to approve or edit alert deployments.
+Operators must have permissions to approve or edit alert deployments.

 If the alert configuration is flagged as "auto deploy", alert deployments will automatically be sent to signs with no human interaction.